Here's what we know about Khashoggi's death after Saudi U-turn

 Where was Khashoggi's body?

-“We don’t know where the body is,” Jubeir told Fox News Sunday.
+"We don't know where the body is," Jubeir told Fox News on Sunday.

 The foreign minister said the Saudi government was working with Turkey on what happened to Khashoggi's body.

-The Turkish authorities have alleged Khashoggi was dismembered, and other regional diplomats have told NBC News they believe he was removed from the consulate in boxes.
+The Turkish authorities have alleged that Khashoggi was dismembered, and other regional diplomats have told NBC News that they believe he was removed from the consulate in boxes.

 Last week, the Turkish police expanded their investigation to a forest on the outskirts of Istanbul and another city, Yalova, a police source with direct knowledge of the investigation told NBC News.

-Investigators have CCTV footage of Saudi diplomatic vehicles in these two areas following Khashoggi’s disappearance, the source said.
-Police believe these areas could be the dumping ground for Khashoggi’s remains.
+Investigators have closed-circuit video of Saudi diplomatic vehicles in those areas after Khashoggi's disappearance, the source said.
+Police believe that those areas could be the dumping ground for Khashoggi's remains.

 Who has been punished?

-Saudi Arabia has said that 18 Saudi citizens have been detained following an initial investigation into Khashoggi’s death by the Saudi government.
+Saudi Arabia has said 18 Saudi citizens have been detained after an initial investigation into Khashoggi's death by the Saudi government.

-The Saudi government announced Friday that five Saudi officials had been fired following the investigation into Khashoggi’s killing, including the deputy president of intelligence, Ahmed Bin Hassan Bin Mohamed Assiri and royal court adviser, Saud bin Abdullah Al Qahtani.
+The Saudi government announced Friday that five Saudi officials had been fired following the investigation into Khashoggi's killing, including the deputy president of intelligence, Ahmed Bin Hassan Bin Mohamed Assiri, and a royal court adviser, Saud bin Abdullah Al Qahtani.

-The government also said Saudi King Salman had directed his son, bin Salman, to lead the restructuring of the intelligence service.
+The government also said King Salman had directed his son bin Salman to lead the restructuring of the intelligence service.

 President Donald Trump has alternated between voicing strong warnings to the kingdom and striking a more conciliatory tone.

-In previous comments he said he thought the Saudi government’s explanation of how the writer died was credible.
-But the president has also cautioned that the U.S. had not yet finished its own review and said he would not be satisfied until “we find the answer.”
+In previous comments, he said he thought the Saudi government's explanation was credible.
+But the president has also cautioned that the United States hadn't yet finished its own review and said he wouldn't be satisfied until "we find the answer."

 Trump, who has made Saudi Arabia a linchpin of his Middle East policies, has also repeatedly brought up a major arms deal with the kingdom that he says is worth $110 billion.